open-cluster-management-io/policy-collection/policygenerator/policy-sets/community/openshift-plus/README.md

 ## Troubleshooting

-### Add new worker nodes
+### Add New Worker Nodes
-  #### 1. Check your worker node is not enough to install odf
+  #### 1. Check your worker node to verify it has enough resources available to install ODF
   ```bash
   oc get nodes -l node-role.kubernetes.io/worker -l '!node-role.kubernetes.io/master'
   ```
- **Note:** make sure that the installing OCP cluster is large enough to hold the ACM installation.
-Example: 3 master m6a.2xlarge nodes with 1 worker m6a.2xlarge node.
+ **Note:** make sure that the OpenShift cluster is large enough to hold the ACM installation.
+An example of a working deployment topology is to use 3 master `m6a.2xlarge` nodes with 1 worker `m6a.2xlarge` node.
-The added nodes for the storage and the rest of OPP are 6 m6a.2xlarge worker nodes all labeled for use by ODF storage and are also available for the other OPP components.
+The added nodes for storage and the rest of OpenShift Platform Plus (OPP) are 6 `m6a.2xlarge` worker nodes all labeled for use by ODF storage and are also available for the other OPP components.

   #### 2. Acquire your availability-zone and region of your cluster
-  Display availability-zone
+  To display the availability-zone:
   ```bash
   oc get machineset -n openshift-machine-api -o jsonpath='{.items[0].spec.template.spec.providerSpec.value.placement.availabilityZone}'
   ```

-  Display region
+  To display the region used:

   ```bash
   oc get machineset -n openshift-machine-api -o jsonpath='{.items[0].spec.template.spec.providerSpec.value.placement.region}'